High Court accepts PLF “relevant parcel” property rights case

 In the mid-1970s, new land use regulations limited development to the “net project area” that was remaining after subtracting slope preservation zones, floodplains, road rights of way and wetlands.
 Although the vacant lot has almost half an acre of buildable area, the lot is still treated as “substandard” because it has less than one acre of “net project area.”
 However, the regulations also have a “grandfather clause” that allows development of substandard lots that existed as “lots of record” prior to adoption of the new regulations in 1976.

 However, the grandfather clause allowing development applies only to lots that are in separate ownership from abutting lands.
-The Murrs’ lots are under common ownership because the Murrs’ parents transferred ownership to their children in the mid-1990s.
+The Murrs’ lots, while legally discrete, are under common ownership because the Murrs’ parents transferred ownership to their children in the mid-1990s.

-After being denied variances and special exceptions, the Murr siblings brought a claim for a regulatory taking of their property.
-Ruling against them, the Court of Appeals of Wisconsin held that the relevant parcel for applying the takings analysis was the “parcel as a whole,” which the court ruled was both parcels combined together, rather than each discrete and separate parcel.
+After being denied variances and special exceptions, the Murr siblings brought a claim for a regulatory taking of their investment parcel.
+Ruling against them, the Court of Appeals of Wisconsin held that the relevant parcel for applying the takings analysis was the “parcel as a whole,” which the Court ruled was both parcels combined together, rather than each discrete and separate parcel.

 Abuse of the ‘relevant parcel’ concept is widespread